-Investor profile Growth-oriented Fund currency EUR Fund manager DWS Investment GmbH Inception date May 31, 2002 (for differing inception dates for individual unit classes, please see the unit class overview below) Initial issue price The initial issue prices for individual unit classes are provided in the unit class overview below.
-Performance benchmark - Reference portfolio (risk benchmark) 60% MSCI All Country World Index, in EUR, 40% iBoxx Euro Overall Index Leverage Maximum of twice the fund's assets.
-Valuation date Each bank business day in the Grand Duchy of Luxembourg and Frankfurt/Main.
+Investor profile Growth-oriented Fund currency EUR Fund manager DWS Investment GmbH Inception date June 18, 2001 (for differing inception dates for individual unit classes, please see the unit class overview below) Initial issue price The initial issue prices for individual unit classes are provided in the unit class overview below.
+Performance benchmark MSCI World Value TR net in EUR, administered by MSCI Limited Reference portfolio (risk benchmark) MSCI World Value TR net in EUR Leverage Maximum of twice the fund's assets Valuation date Each bank business day in the Grand Duchy of Luxembourg.
 A bank business day is a day on which the banks are open and settle payments.
 Order acceptance All orders are submitted on the basis of an unknown net asset value per unit.
-Orders received by the Management Company or the paying agent at or before 11:30 AM Luxembourg local time on a valuation date are processed on the basis of the net asset value per unit on that valuation date.
-Orders received after 11:30 AM Luxembourg local time are processed on the basis of the net asset value per unit on that valuation date.
+Orders received by the Management Company or the paying agent at or before 1:30 PM Luxembourg local time on a valuation date are processed on the basis of the net asset value per unit on the next valuation date.
+Orders received after 1:30 PM Luxembourg local time are processed on the basis of the net asset value per unit on the valuation date immediately following that next valuation date.
 Value date In the case of a purchase, the equivalent value is charged two bank business days after issue of the units.
 The equivalent value is credited two bank business days after redemption of the units.
-Maximum management fee for investment in units of other funds (payable by the fund) 3.25% p.a.
-Maturity date No fixed maturity lssue of Fractions of units Up to three decimal places Publication of the filing of the Management Regulations in the Trade and Companies Register (RESA) December 22, 2023 Entry into force of the Management Regulations November 17, 2023
+Fractions of units Up to three decimal places Maturity date No fixed maturity Publication of the filing of the Management Regulations in the Trade and Companies Register (RESA) January 19, 2024 Entry into force of the Management Regulations December 8, 2023

+Overview of the unit classes

+Unit class currency LD, FD, ID, ND, SC, TFD, LC, TFC, IC EUR

+Inception date LD June 18, 2001

+FD November 24, 2014

+ID May 29, 2017

+ND, LC, TFC, IC The date of initial subscription and the inception date will be deter mined by the management.
+The Sales Prospectus will be updated accordingly.

+SC June 10, 2014

+TFD January 2, 2018

+Initial issue price LD, LC EUR 104 (incl. initial sales charge)

+FD, ID, TFD, TFC, IC EUR 100 (incl. initial sales charge)

+ND EUR 103 (incl. initial sales charge)

+SC EUR 100

+Minimum investment LD, ND, TFD, LC, TFC None

+FD EUR 2,000,000

+ID, IC EUR 10,000,000

+SC EUR 1,000,000

-Overview of the unit class es Unit class currency FC, LD, NC, RC, TFC, TFD EUR Initial issue price FC LD NC RC, TFC, TFD EUR 105 (incl. initial sales charge) EUR 104 (incl. initial sales charge) EUR 102 (incl. initial sales charge) EUR 100 (incl. initial sales charge) Minimum investment FC EUR 2,000,000 LD, NC, TFC, TFD EUR 2,000,000 EUR 1,000,000 None Distribution policy FC, NC, RC, TFC LD, TFD Reinvestment Distribution Initial sales charge (payable by the investor) FC, RC, TFC, TFD LD NC 0% Up to 4% Up to 2% Redemption fee (payable by the investor) FC, LD, NC, RC, TFC, TFD 0% All-in fee p.a. (payable by the fund) FC, TFC, TFD LD NC RC Up to 0.85% Up to 1.50% Up to 1.90% Up to 0.60% Taxe d'abonnement (payable by the fund) FC, LD, NC, RC, TFC, TFD 0.05% p.a.
-Inception date FC LD NC RC TFC TFD May 31, 2002 December 17, 2013 January 13, 2014 May 31, 2017 January 2, 2018 January 2, 2018
+Overview of the unit classes (continued) Distribution policy LD, FD, ID, ND, TFD SC LC, TFC, IC Distribution Reinvestment Initial sales charge (payable by the investor) LD, LC FD, ID, SC, TFD, TFC, IC ND Up to 5% Up to 0% Up to 3% Redemption fee (payable by the fund) LD, FD, ID, ND, SC, TFD, LC, TFC, IC 0% All-in fee p.a. (payable by the investor) LD, LC FD ID, IC ND SC, TFD, TFC Up to 1.45% p.a.
+Up to 0.9% p.a.
+Up to 0.6% p.a.
+Up to 2.3% p.a.
+Up to 0.8% p.a.
+Taxe d'abonnement p.a. (payable by the fund) LD, FD, ND, SC, TFD, LC, TFC ID, IC 0.05% p.a.
+0.01% p.a.

-The Management Company reserves the right to deviate from the minimum investment at its own discretion.

-The fund may also be charged with the expenses mentioned in the general section of the Sales Prospectus.
+- \ The Management Company reserves the right to deviate from the minimum investment at its own discretion. - \\ The fund may also be charged with the expenses mentioned in the general section of the Sales Prospectus.